CS5008Fall2025/research-paper-AliyaSalmanova1/README.md

 I implemented this algorithm in c in file avl.h.
 I used only two of the most common libraries in c - <stdlib.h> and <stdio.h>.

-I also created a function to search for a node in the avl tree and to delete a node from the avl tree, though in this report I am mostly focused on creating and inserting into an avl tree.
+Besides the insertion algorithm, I also created a function to search for a node in the avl tree and to delete a node from the avl tree, though in this report I am mostly focused on creating and inserting into an avl tree.
-All these functions are tested on different sized trees in test.c.
+All these functions are tested on different sized trees in [test.c](/test.c).
+My avl tree code is in [avl.h](/avl.h) .

 I faced a few challenges during the implementation.
-Firstly, it is at first difficult to fully conceptualize the logic of this algorithm.
+Firstly, it was difficult at first to fully conceptualize the logic of this algorithm.
 In a way, it is similar to merge-sort, as you recurse down the tree to find where to insert, and then move back upward along your recursive calls, now performing the balance operations if needed.